SeriousGuy888/HATApedia/content/articles/Treaty of No (2022).md

 Billzoplace shall fund the expansion of the wheat field in No.

 ### Article II
-The Remy Republic shall export wheat to Billzoplace for [[Billzoshoom|Billzo]]'s sneaky and sinister purposes.
+The Remy Republic shall export wheat to Billzoplace for [[Billzo Shoom|Billzo]]'s sneaky and sinister purposes.